September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 “It’s a time sensitive manner, something about the mad girl.”

 New interest lit Spade’s eyes.
 He dropped the hand and stood.
-He cleaned the knife on a stolen coat.
+He cleaned the knife on a stolen coat, then removed the gloves.

-He said, “If you’re not being so useful, keep this body warm for me then.
+He said, over the pull and snap, “If you’re not being useful, keep this body warm for me then.
 We’re not through talking.”

 “I’m sure he won’t keep you long,” said Baton, and watched him button his shirt.
 “Just remember, the President needs her to survive ‘til the morning.”